The Parathyroid Glands

 Parathyroid Glands - Click to Enlarge

-The parathyroid glands are two pairs of small, oval-shaped glands.
-They are located next to the two thyroid gland lobes in the neck.
-Each gland is usually about the size of a pea.
+The parathyroid glands are 4 small, oval-shaped glands.
+They are located next to the 2 thyroid gland lobes in the neck.
+Each gland is often about the size of a pea.

 Function of the parathyroid glands

-Parathyroid glands produce parathyroid hormone, which plays a key role in the regulation of calcium levels in the blood.
-Precise calcium levels are important in the human body, since small changes can cause muscle and nerve problems.
+Parathyroid glands produce parathyroid hormone (PTH).
+This hormone plays a key role in regulating calcium levels in the blood.
+Precise calcium levels are important because small changes can cause muscle and nerve problems.

 Release of calcium by bones into the bloodstream.
 This affects bone density and strength.

-Stimulates cells in the kidney to transforms weaker forms of vitamin D into the form that is strongest at absorbing calcium from the intestines
+Kidney cell stimulation.
+This changes the weaker forms of vitamin D into the form that is strongest at absorbing calcium from the intestines.